tappoz/TalkingMaps_docs/user_guide.rst

 ..
 Note::

-    The TlakingMapID should follows the Snake_case convention: avoid spaces or special characters.
+    The TalkingMapID should follows the Snake_case convention: avoid spaces or special characters.

 If you are not using our online editor, to assign an id you can just add, at the end of the address of your server: